octabytes/octabytes.github.io/content/website/development/dev-ops/k0s.md

   id: k0s
   name: k0s
   website: https://k0sproject.io/
-  short_description: The Simple, Solid & Certified Kubernetes Distribution.
+  description: The Simple, Solid & Certified Kubernetes Distribution.
 Deploy and run Kubernetes workloads at any scale on any infrastructure.
 All batteries included.
 100% open source & free.
 ---